stemangiola/tidybulk/README.md

 </div>

-We can easily plot the scaled density to check the normalisation outcome.
+We can easily plot the scaled density to check the scaling outcome.
 On the x axis we have the log scaled counts, on the y axes we have the density, data is grouped by sample and coloured by cell type.

 ``` r
 counts.norm %>%